-There is also a range of specific legislation that places a legal obligation on the police to take action to protect vulnerable people such as the Children's Act 2004, and Domestic Violence, Crime and Victims Act 2004.
-The Draft Care and Support Bill will provide a statutory framework for adult safeguarding, including the police.
+There are currently a number of Government action plans, strategies and guidance documents in place to tackle many of these issues.
+There is also a range of specific legislation that places a legal obligation on the police to take action to protect vulnerable people such as the Children's Act 2004, the Domestic Violence, Crime and Victims Act 2004, and the Care Act 2014.